duclos-cavalcanti/SoftwareArchitecture-DES/plantuml/README.md

 A simple project containing:
 - cheetsheat for the the `PlantUML` language, initially based on [this](https://ogom.github.io/draw_uml/plantuml/).
 - quick main points to the use of `UML` in `OOP` development/architecture.
+- a simple example of a system and common relations between objects in the `example` folder.

 ## PlantUML